Last updated on September 3rd, 2024 at 08:42 am

 Black or white seeds add loads of fiber and omega-3 fatty acids whether you eat them dry or soaked into a gel.

-Contains a good amount of iron, calcium, selenium, and magnesium, as well as omega-3 fatty acids, antioxidants, and various other beneficial plant compounds
+It contains a good amount of iron, calcium, selenium, and magnesium, as well as omega-3 fatty acids, antioxidants, and other beneficial plant compounds.

 The most common mistake that almost all vegan newbies make is a total lack of planning.

-Without a daily plan for the first month, it’s so easy to slip back into old eating habits.
+Without a daily plan for the first month, slipping back into old eating habits is easy.

 Whether you are already a full-time vegan or a complete newbie, this program has all the tools to help you become a happier, healthier you.